This article about female dorms is part of our Guide to Hostels.

 5. You can avoid those awkward moments with room mates who decide to pick someone up after the evening bar crawl and bring them back to the dorm room.
 Plus you can avoid any advances from guys in the same room (especially if you’re not really there to meet guys).

-On that note, here is a full article on sex in hostels, including 4 do and don’ts and hilarious real-life stories.
+Read: sex in hostels, including 4 do and don’ts and hilarious real-life stories.

 This is a snapshot of Superbude Sankt Pauli, the 5 Star Hostel in Hamburg.
 They pay a lot of attention to details, as you can see.